Manage SMB using the GUI

 1. On the Servers pane, select Add.

-2. In the Add SMB Cluster Servers dialog, select an available server or more from the list (maximum eight servers).
+2. In the Add SMB Cluster Servers dialog, select one or more available servers (a maximum of eight servers) from the list.

 3. Select Save.